counsyl/stor/docs/dx.rst

     OR
     Path('dx://project1:/folder').copytree('dx://project2:/new_folder')

-Again, if the ``project2:/new_folder`` is an already existing directory,stor will attempt to copy the folder as a subfolder to that directory (i.e. as ``dx://project2:/new_folder/folder``.
-If this new destination is also already present, a `TargetExistsError` is raised.
+Again, if the ``project2:/new_folder`` is an already existing directory, stor will set the new destination for the folder as a subfolder to that directory (i.e. as ``dx://project2:/new_folder/folder``.
+However, if this new destination is already present, a `TargetExistsError` is raised, instead of deleting it like in `copy`, because we don't wish to delete full directories through copytree (use `DXPath.rmtree` for that) or merge two directories.
 If ``project2:/new_folder`` is not originally present, then the folder is copied to this path.

 The above discussion was for DNAnexus to DNAnexus paths.
 The scenario shifts for posix to DX or DX to posix paths.
 For posix to DX paths, the destination